hphelion/documentation/commercial/GA1/commerical.services-networking-overview.md

 The Networking service also provides an API to configure and manage a variety of network services.

-You can use the networking to connect guest servers or you can define and configure your own virtual network topology
+You can use the Networking service to connect guest servers or you can define and configure your own virtual network topology.

+You can also use the Networking service to [identify the actual IP address of a malicious user](#nat), if you know the user's NAT address.

 ## Working with the Networking Service